-Goal 1 (G.1) - Comprehensively evaluate and address problems related to the existing stormwater system and manage storm and surface water systems to ensure longevity of assets
+Goal 1 (G.1) - Comprehensively manage storm and surface water systems to ensure longevity of assets and proactively address problems related to development

 The storm and surface water systems consist of a complex set of natural and constructed features and processes.
 Part of the complexity is due to the fact that parts of the system are constantly changing, either due to natural processes beyond our control such as the weather, or because of human activity (e.g. construction, channeling water through pipes or along roadways, and increasing impervious surfaces).
 Anticipating and effectively managing those complexities requires an understanding of their interrelationships and what can reasonably be done to protect our natural resources and mitigate the negative impacts while ensuring that human activity can safely occur.